Relation to Dreamlike

 Mixing two or more elements together that normally wouldn’t make sense to go together.

-This is for cases that are not simply a contrast of extreme elements, (such as two people from opposite walks of life being forced to work together) but a mix of things that in some is practically impossible.
+This is for cases that are not simply a contrast of extreme elements, (such as two people from opposite walks of life being forced to work together) but a mix of things that in some sense is practically impossible.

 This should rarely if ever be implemented for its own sake.
 This should be used as a means of reconciling goals that are normally fundamentally opposed, but can work within fantasy.